 Choose your level of support!
 With your contribution, you receive:

-Membership in the Critter Care Club is valid for one year and supports the care of all the animals in the Aquarium.
+Membership in Critter Care is valid for one year and supports the care of the Aquarium's animals.

-- $50: Item above plus a glossy photo of your animal
+- $50: Items above plus a glossy photo of your animal

 - $100: Items above plus a Tidepool reference guide

-- $500: Items above plus invitation to exclusive Tidepool Adventures Event, exclusive for the highest level supporters of the Critter Care Club
+- $500: Items above plus invitation to exclusive Tidepool Adventures event

 When swell sharks feel threatened, they grab their tail by the mouth and form a "U"shape, then they inflate their stomachs by swallowing water and swell their bodies up to double the size like a big balloon, hence their common name swell shark.